Board Members 2023-24

 The Hon Peter McClellan AM KC

 The Hon Peter McClellan was admitted to the New South Wales Bar in 1975 and appointed Queen’s Counsel in 1985.
-He practised in many areas of the law, in particular, environmental law.
-He was Counsel Assisting the Royal Commission into British Nuclear Tests in Australia ('Maralinga') and was an Assistant Commissioner of the New South Wales Independent Commission Against Corruption.
-He also appeared in and conducted a number of other government inquiries, including the Sydney Water Inquiry which examined the safety of Sydney’s water supply.
+He practised in many areas of the law, in particular environmental law.
+He was Counsel Assisting the Royal Commission into British Nuclear Tests in Australia (“Maralinga”) and was an Assistant Commissioner of the New South Wales Independent Commission Against Corruption.
+He also appeared in and conducted a number of other government inquiries, including the Sydney Water Inquiry, which examined the safety of Sydney’s water supply.

-Justice McClellan was appointed a judge of the NSW Supreme Court in 2001.
-He was later appointed Chief Judge of the NSW Land and Environment Court in 2003.
-In 2005 he was appointed as the Chief Judge of the Common Law Division of The Supreme Court of NSW.
-In that role he was responsible for the management of major criminal trials and appeals.
-He also had oversight of major civil cases including medical negligence, and in 2013 was appointed a Judge of Appeal.
+Mr McClellan was appointed a judge of the NSW Supreme Court in 2001.
+In 2003, he was appointed Chief Judge of the NSW Land and Environment Court.
+In 2005, he was appointed as the Chief Judge of the Common Law Division of the NSW Supreme Court.
+In that role, he was responsible for managing major criminal trials and appeals.
+He also had oversight of major civil cases, including medical negligence.

-In his various judicial roles, Justice McClellan has been responsible for bringing many changes to court procedures.
-He was responsible for the introduction of the process which allows experts to give evidence concurrently.
+In 2013, he was appointed a Judge of Appeal.
+In his various judicial roles, Mr McClellan has been responsible for bringing many changes to court procedures.
+He was responsible for introducing the process that allows experts to give evidence concurrently.
+Mr McClellan was Chair of the Royal Commission into Institutional Responses to Child Sexual Abuse, which completed its work in December 2017.
+He is presently Chair of the NSW Sentencing Council.

 Qualifications: BA, LLB